Skip to main content

 XML is Stateless

 Each webhook is independent.
-Vobiz doesn't maintain call flow state—your application must track the conversation using CallUUID and database lookups.
+Vobiz does not maintain call flow state - your application must track the conversation using CallUUID and database lookups.

 Webhooks Must Respond Fast